fluxcd/flux2/docs/get-started/index.md

 . <(gotk completion)
 ```

+Users who wish to install the CLI via Homebrew instead may find alternate
+instructions on the [Installation](/guides/installation/#homebrew-installation) page.

 ## GitOps workflow

 You'll be using a dedicated Git repository e.g. `fleet-infra` to manage one or more Kubernetes clusters.